Kinghorn: History

+What comprises the modern parish of Kinghorn was originally known as Kinghorn Easter or Magna, in contrast to Kinghorn Wester or Minor, which is now Burntisland.
+Its first appearance in the historical record was between 1165 and 1178, when the church was granted to Holyrood Abbey by Richard, bishop of St Andrews.
+The settlement around this church was created a royal burgh sometime in the twelfth century, and by the fourteenth century it was the seat of one of the constabularies of the sheriffdom of Fife.
+David, bishop of St Andrews, dedicated the church in May 1243, perhaps to All Saints, which was recorded as the church's dedication by 1290.

-The historic Royal Burgh of Kinghorn lies on the coast of Fife.
-The former royal castle at Kinghorn was frequently visited by the Scottish Court in the period of the House of Dunkeld.
-The King's castle, controlling the seaway, stood on the headland above Pettycur.
+The former royal castle at Kinghorn was frequently visited by the Scottish Court in the eleventh to thirteenth centuries.
+The King's castle, overlooking the major seaway of the Forth, stood on the headland above Pettycur.
 King Alexander III was returning on horseback to Kinghorn Castle to see his new wife Yolande of Dreux, when he fell and was found dead on the beach of Pettycur Bay in March 1286, creating the succession crisis that led to the Wars of Scottish Independence.

 A later structure, Glamis Tower (or Glamis Castle), stood just behind the High Street.
 When Sir John Lyon married Princess Johanna in 1373, the daughter of King Robert II, her dowry included Glamis Castle.
 Rebuilt in 1543, the castle was besieged by James Kirkcaldy of Grange in 1546 and fell.
 Both buildings have totally disappeared and the sites built over in modern times.

 During the Scottish Reformation, French troops commanded by Henri Cleutin and Captain Sarlabous sailed from Leith and fought with the Lords of the Congregation at Pettycur Bay on 7 January 1560.
 Kinghorn Castle remained an important possession of the Scottish Crown, and this was recognised by the creation of the Earldom of Kinghorne in 1606.